Syed-nazif-hassan/snake_game/README.md

-# The classic Snake game using turtle graphics
+# The classic snake game using turtle graphics

 ## The game was part of a python course i was doing.
 It was a project in the course.